-We are a holding company incorporated in Delaware and not a Chinese operating company.
-As a holding company, we conduct a significant part of our operations through our subsidiaries and through contractual arrangements with a variable interest entity ("VIE") based in the People's Republic of China ("PRC" or "China").
+We are a holding company incorporated in Delaware.
+As a holding company, we conduct a significant part of our operations through our subsidiaries and through contractual arrangements with Shanghai JiuGe Information Technology Co., Ltd. ("JiuGe Technology," "our VIE" or "the VIE"), a variable interest entity ("VIE") based in the People's Republic of China ("PRC" or "China").
+JiuGe Technology's sole shareholder, Ms Li Li, is also its legal representative and general manager.
 To address challenges resulting from laws, policies and practices that may disfavor foreign-owned entities that operate within industries deemed sensitive by the Chinese government, we use the VIE structure to provide contractual exposure to foreign investment in Chinese-based companies.
-We own 100% of the equity of a wholly foreign owned enterprise ("WFOE"), which has entered into contractual arrangements with the VIE (the "VIE Agreements"), which is owned by Ms. Li Li the legal representative and general manager, and also the shareholder of the VIE.
+We indirectly own 100% of the equity of Shanghai JiuGe Business Management Co., Ltd. ("JiuGe Management," "our WFOE" or "the WFOE"), a wholly foreign owned enterprise ("WFOE"), which has entered into contractual arrangements with the VIE (the "VIE Agreements").
 The VIE Agreements have not been tested in court.
 For a description of the VIE structure and our contractual arrangements with the VIE, see "Business - Corporate Information - VIE Agreements".
 As a result of our use of the VIE structure, you may never directly hold equity interests in the VIE.